eellpp/pubScratchpad/general/btt.md

  Unless otherwise stated, the speed limit of all roads in Singapore is 50km/h, 40km/h in School Zones, and when it is feasible to lower the speed limit, 40km/h in Silver Zones.

+#### Lines at centre (along the road)

+`Broken White line` :
+`Continuous white line ` : No parking allowed , cross only when road ahead is clear and safe
+`Unbroken Double White Line`  : No Parking allowed, no crossing.
+While overtaking no crossing of line and keep left of line

+#### Lines at side of road
+Unbroken Yellow Line : no parking form 7pm to 7 pm
+Unbroken Double Yellow : no parking, only drop and pickup
+Single Zig Zag : no parking , drop and pickup .
+Will get demerit
+Double Yellow Zig Zag : no parking, no drop and pickup

+### Lines markings on road sides entry
+Broken white line at accelrating lane
+Broken white line at decelarating lane

 ---
 Class 3A can carry 7 passengers, exclusive of the driver.
 (1,3,3) in long SUV .
 Max vehicle weight is 3000 kg